SegataLab/export2graphlan/README.md

   --background_levels BACKGROUND_LEVELS
                         List which levels should be highlight with a shaded background.
-Use a comma separate values form, e.g., --background_levels 1,2,3 --background_clades BACKGROUND_CLADES
+Use a comma separate values form, e.g., --background_levels 1,2,3.
+Default is None --background_clades BACKGROUND_CLADES
                         Specify the clades that should be highlight with a shaded background.
-Use a comma separate values form and surround the string with " if it contains spaces.
+Use a comma separate values form and surround the string with " if there are spaces.
                         Example: --background_clades "Bacteria.Actinobacteria,
                         Bacteria.Bacteroidetes.Bacteroidia,
-                        Bacteria.Firmicutes.Clostridia.Clostridiales"
+                        Bacteria.Firmicutes.Clostridia.Clostridiales".
+Default
+                        is None
   --background_colors BACKGROUND_COLORS
                         Set the color to use for the shaded background.
 Colors can be either in RGB or HSV (using a semi-colon to